-ICC maintains a comprehensive intercollegiate athletic program that includes men's football, baseball, basketball, golf, and cheer, and women's volleyball, softball, basketball, and cheer/dance.
-The college is a member of Region VI of the National Junior College Athletic Association and competes in the Eastern Division of the Kansas Jayhawk Community College Conference.
+ICC maintains a comprehensive intercollegiate athletic program that includes men's football, basketball, and cheer, and women's volleyball, softball, basketball, and coed cheer/dance, and power lifting.
+The college is a member of Region VI of the National Junior College Athletic Association and competes in the Kansas Jayhawk Community College Conference.
 Potential student-athletes are encouraged to contact the athletic department about tryouts or scholarship opportunities.
 Many "walk-on" student- athletes have played important roles on current and past Pirate teams.
 For more information go to www.indypirates.com